|

 Diaspora to the Gentiles brought many Gentiles during the Maccabean period into

-Salvation, preached by Paul and the apostles, some groups preach 4 points, some
+Paul and the apostles, some groups preach 4 points,

 points.